Computer Sciences

 Purpose:

 The purpose of this project is to evaluate the mathematical skills of the student through an online platform.
-The student can give a numerical skill test and then a problem-solving test.
+The student can take a numerical skill test and then a problem-solving test.
 The overall test result will be generated within a few seconds, and the user will be able to view the result as well as he can get the result file.

 Scope: